yuanqing/rdd/README.md

 $ ls
 README.md
 $ npm install --global rdd
-$ rdd -o
+$ rdd --open
 Serving on localhost:8888
 ```

-Here we&rsquo;re using the `-o` flag to open the rendered page in our default web browser.
+Here we&rsquo;re using the `--open` flag (`-o` works, too) to open the rendered page in our default web browser.
 The page will be updated automatically whenever we change `README.md`.

 ## Usage